OfAllTrades-jack/jack/README.md

   - MySQL gui client, such as MySQL Workbench

 ## Procedure:
-  - Collect and import rate data, consolidate into one table
+  - Collect and import rate data, consolidate into one table.
+(Import scripts and skeleton-csv's provided)
-  - Collect and import trade data (Kraken provided.
+  - Collect and import trade data (Import script and skeleton-csv for Kraken provided.
 Also have code for Poloniex, Mercatox, Shapeshift and AnycoinDirect.eu)
   - Unite trade data into one table.
-(Not provided here)
+(Have working code but not provided right now)
   - Consolidate trade data and rate data to produce cumulative cost of acquiry, sales and trading fees.
-(Not provided here)
+(Have working code but not provided right now)
   - Run predictive trade decision queries for managing tax-derived profits and losses in a controlled manner.
-(Not provided here)
+(Have working code but not provided right now)
   - Produce tax report grouped by year, currency, profit/loss.
-(Not provided here)
+(Have working code but not provided right now)
   - ???
   - Profit.